prettydiff/biddle/readme.md

 biddle is inspired by the incredible awesomeness of [NPM](http://npmjs.com), but seeks to accomplish a few additional goals:

 * *integrity* - Downloaded packages will perform a hash comparison before they are unpackaged.
 If the hashes don't match the zip file will be saved in the downloads directory awaiting a human touch.
-* *autonomy* - There is no central authority here.
-Host your own publications and manage them as you please with any name you choose.
+* *autonomy* - Be freed from censorship.
+There is no central authority here.
+Host your own publications and manage them as you please from any location and with any name or content you choose.
+* *privacy* - Put biddle behind your firewall or an isolated environment to prevent public access to your applications and data.
 * *management* - There is no dependency hell here.
 Dependency management will not be automated, but a means to manage and review the status of all installed/published packages is provided.
 * *freedom* - biddle will work everywhere Node.js runs.
 It can be used with any application written in any language whether binary or text.